-This nice & fresh tomato salsa simply tastes amazing and is great on its own or alongside another dish.
+This fresh tomato salsa tastes amazing and is great on its own or alongside another dish.

-There typically isn’t anything that isn’t considered paleo friendly in a salsa normally.
-However, you may find recipes that you use additional ingredients such as an oil or salad dressing that contain ingredients that are not paleo friendly.
+If you’re sticking to a Paleo diet, then there typically isn’t anything that isn’t considered paleo-friendly in a salsa.
+However, you may find recipes that use additional ingredients such as an oil or salad dressing that contain items that are not paleo-friendly.

-I have a nice & short video below that shows you through all the steps to putting this dish together.
-If you just want the text recipe you can find it right below the video.
+I have a short video below that shows you through all the steps on how to make this delicious tomato salsa.
+If you want the text recipe, you can find it right below the video.

 Tomato Salsa Recipe

 - Combine all the ingredients in a bowl.

 - You can serve this straight away, or you can let it sit for a couple of hours to allow for the flavors to develop.
 If you decide to let it sit for a few hours, make sure you cover it and place it in a fridge.